 Section 11.
 PLATS OUTSIDE OF THE CORPORATE LIMITS.

-Procedure for review of the preliminary and final plats of land within one (1) mile of the corporate limits of Sheldon shall be the same as set out in Section 2 of Article III and Section 1 of Article IV, except for those properties located within Sioux County.
-The city shall submit to the Sioux County Planning and Zoning Commission the city’s recommendations to approve, revise, or reject the proposed county subdivision.
+In accordance with the provisions of Section 354.9 of the Code of Iowa, as amended, a proprietor or other agent, shall file a copy of all preliminary and final subdivision plats including minor plats, for the unincorporated areas within one (1) mile of the City.
+The City may review and comment on the proposed subdivision.
+The City may approve, disapprove, or waive their right to review all plats within the extraterritorial area defined herein.
+The plat(s) shall be filed with the City prior to or at the same time as filing with the County.
+Approval by one (1) political entity does not automatically constitute approval by the others unless the political entities have so agreed.
+Procedure for review of the preliminary and final plats of land within one (1) mile of the corporate limits of Sheldon shall be the same as set out in Section 2 of Article IV and Section 1 of Article V, except for those properties located within Sioux County.
+The City shall submit to the Sioux County Planning and Zoning Commission the city’s recommendations to approve, revise, or reject the proposed county subdivision.
 The Sheldon Planning Commission shall submit its recommendations within thirty (30) days after the referrals of the plat from the County Engineer or the County Planning and Zoning Commission, or the city’s recommendation shall be deemed as approval of the proposed county subdivision.

 In the case of an extraterritorial subdivision that is annexed into the corporate boundaries of the city, all improvements required shall be done at the expense of the subdivision property owners either through direct expense if the subdivision property owners complete the improvements or through special assessment if the city may cause the improvements to be made.